-Tucked in the curve of the Riven Eden is the ancient market town of Appleby-in-Westmorland and is 15 miles from Penrith.
+Tucked in the curve of the Riven Eden is the ancient market town of Appleby-in-Westmorland which is 15 miles from Penrith.

 For several centuries, Appleby was the county town of Westmorland.

-With the creation of Cumbria in 1974, the name of the town changed to preserve the ancient county as a reminder to its heritage.
+With the creation of Cumbria in 1974, the name of the town changed to preserve the ancient county as a reminder of its heritage.

 Take a walk up the picturesque main street of Boroughgate, described as one of the finest in England.